sahahn/BPt/docs/options.rst

 Imputers
 ********

-Different availible choices for the `imputer` parameter are shown below. imputer is accepted by :func:`Evaluate <ABCD_ML.ABCD_ML.ABCD_ML.Evaluate>` and :func:`Test <ABCD_ML.ABCD_ML.ABCD_ML.Test>`.
-The exact str indicator for each `imputer` is represented by the sub-heading (within "") Additionally, a link to the original imputers documentation as well as the implemented parameter distributions are shown.
+Different base obj choices for the :class:`Imputer<ABCD_ML.Imputer>` are shown below The exact str indicator, as passed to the `obj` param is represented by the sub-heading (within "") Additionally, a link to the original models documentation as well as the implemented parameter distributions are shown.
-Imputers are also special, in that a model can be passed instead of the imputer str.
-In that case, the model will be used to fill any NaN by column.
-For `imputer_scope` of float, or custom column names, only regression type models are valid, and for scope of categorical, only binary / multiclass model are valid!
-The sklearn iterative imputer is used when a model is passed.
+Note that if the iterative imputer is requested, base_model must also be passed.
-Also, if a model is passed, then the `imputer_params` argument will then be considered as applied to the base  estimator / model!

 All Problem Types
 =================